PAXANDDOS/aurelion-pack/client/README.md

 - <u>AsyncLoggers</u> (suppresses Unity warnings)
 - <u>Less Logs</u> (suppresses logs from other mods)

 If you want to go all-in, consider installing [Imperium](https://thunderstore.io/c/lethal-company/p/giosuel/Imperium/) and using [Lethal Sponge](https://thunderstore.io/c/lethal-company/p/Scoops/LethalSponge/).
-These tools have proven useful and I also used them to make update [3.3.0](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/#%5B3.3.0%5D%20-%202025-03-06) which boosted performance.
+These tools have proven useful and I also used them to make update [4.0.0](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/#%5B4.0.0%5D%20-%202025-03-10) which boosted performance.

 ## Issues

-Currently as of [3.3.0](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/#%5B3.3.0%5D%20-%202025-03-06) the only issue is Unity spawning trillions of warnings for literally everything, like:
+Currently as of [4.0.0](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/#%5B4.0.0%5D%20-%202025-03-10) the only issue is Unity spawning trillions of warnings for literally everything, like:
 - `Can not play a disabled audio source`
 - `TerminalNode must be instantiated using the ScriptableObject.CreateInstance method instead of new TerminalNode.`
 - `TerminalKeyword must be instantiated using the ScriptableObject.CreateInstance method instead of new TerminalKeyword.`
-- ` Unable to add the requested character to font asset [3270-REGULAR SDF]'s atlas texture.
+- `Unable to add the requested character to font asset [3270-REGULAR SDF]'s atlas texture.
 Please make the texture [3270-REGULAR SDF Atlas] readable.`
 - `NetworkVariable is written to, but doesn't know its NetworkBehaviour yet.
 Are you modifying a NetworkVariable before the NetworkObject is spawned?`
 - `BoxColliders does not support negative scale or size.`
 - `Some metrics in the collection went over the configured values limit.
 Some values were ignored.`